 Finally, Wix also allows you to password-protect pages – ideal for setting up private galleries for your clients.

 What we like: their ease of use, their photography templates and the great variety of galleries.
 It’s also handy that you can let your clients book you online and sell your photos through your website!
 Thanks to the SEO Wiz you’ll get useful tips to optimize your website for search engines.

 What they should improve: there is no feature to do client proofings, which would be handy for professional photographers.

-We think that it’s a fantastic choice for photographers as its visual appeal is simply unmatched.
+We think that it’s a fantastic choice for photographers, as its visual appeal is simply unmatched.
 Learn more in our full Wix review.

 Built for professional photographers